Overcoming the Fear of Being Anxious

 1. Other people may call you something you don’t want to be called or labeled as (ex: weak, insecure, etc)

-2. You may think that you aren’t allowed to ever be anxious to be the type of person you want to be or achieve certain goals.
+2. You may think that you aren’t allowed to be anxious to achieve your goals or be the type of person you want to be.

-3. You may think it means something about you (you’re flawed, defective, broken, etc).
+3. You may think being or getting anxios means something about you (you’re flawed, defective, broken, etc).

 There’s more